Finite-temperature, anharmonicity, and Duschinsky effects on the two-dimensional electronic spectra from ab initio thermo-field Gaussian wavepacket dynamics

 where $E_{\text{LO}}(t)$ is the fourth, local oscillator pulse centered at time $t_{3}$ after the third pulse.
 The two-dimensional spectrum is obtained by scanning $S(t_{3},t_{2},t_{1})$ as a function of the three time delays and Fourier transforming over $t_{1}$ and $t_{3}$.
+We focus on the absorptive two-dimensional spectrum\cite{Khalil_Tokmakoff:2003,Johnson_Hamm:2017}